 Regrets?
 I’ve had a few…

 Over the last three years I’ve worked hard to build my yoga business, starting with one class and often one person and building up to where I am today.
 Many days I went along to teach my class not knowing if anyone would show up, and always being amazed when someone came along to share their practice with me.
 I viewed it all as a step along the road, to wherever this journey is taking me, and I went with it.
-It has always been about sharing yoga with people who might benefit from a bit of stress relief, and my intention is to keep my yoga classes focussed on the lovely people who show up each week.
+It has always been about sharing yoga with people who might benefit from a bit of stress relief, and my intention is to keep my yoga classes focused on the lovely people who show up each week.

 The hard work I’ve put in has paid of in people coming along to share their yoga with me each week, joining me in raising money for charity and mostly having a laugh.
 I’m ok with the hard work and effort I’ve put, I might even be a tiny bit proud of myself too.
 But the pictures I post on social media don’t reflect these realities.
-We only choose to share the best of ourselves with the world and this can present a biased and un-realistic view.
+We only choose to share the best of ourselves with the world and this can present a biased and unrealistic view.

 We may lose or we may win…